Consolidating Patron’s Data – To Increase Casinos’ ROI

 THE BENEFITS OF CONSOLIDATING USER INFORMATION

-The major benefit of a consolidated management system is that it lets casinos understand user behaviour.
+The major benefit of a consolidated management system is that it lets casinos understand user behavior.
 For example, by analyzing slot machine data with the table data, casinos can know after how many rounds of that game does a consumer order a drink or a dish and accordingly trigger promotional ads.

 A consolidated management system makes for a more efficient casino.
 With all the data in one place, casinos can know which parts of the casino are likely to be more flooded with customers at any given point of the day and manage their resources accordingly.